swcarpentry/DEPRECATED-boot-camps/version-control/git/github/Readme.md

 may be **parallel** to your fork, and so on.

-We'll be continuing our testing exercises using GitHub as the online repository, so you'll need to start off by getting a copy of that repository to work on!
+We'll be continuing our testing exercises using GitHub as the online repository, so you'll need to start off by getting a copy of that repository to work on.

 ### Exercise : Fork Our GitHub Repository